-- School staff are trained to be aware of risk indicators of FGM which are set out in Appendix 4.
+- 15.3.
+If a teacher is informed by a girl under 18 that an act of FGM has been carried out on her or a teacher observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth, the teacher should personally make a report to the police force in which the girl resides by calling 101.
+The report should be made by the close of the next working day. - 15.4.
+School staff are trained to be aware of risk indicators of FGM which are set out in Appendix 4.
 Concerns about FGM outside of the mandatory reporting duty should be reported as per Milford School's child protection procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female pupils about going on a long holiday during the summer vacation period.
-There should also be consideration of potential risk to other girls in the family and practicing community. - Where there is a risk to life or likelihood of serious immediate harm the teacher should report the case immediately to the police, including dialling 999 if appropriate. - There are no circumstances in which a teacher or other member of staff should examine a girl.
+There should also be consideration of potential risk to other girls in the family and practicing community. - 15.5.
+Where there is a risk to life or likelihood of serious immediate harm the teacher should report the case immediately to the police, including dialling 999 if appropriate. - 15.6.
+There are no circumstances in which a teacher or other member of staff should examine a girl.

-15. Forced Marriage
+16. Forced Marriage

-- A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
+- 16.1.
+A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
 Coercion may include physical, psychological, financial, sexual and emotional pressure.
-It may also involve physical or sexual violence and abuse. - Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
-Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - A forced marriage is not the same as an arranged marriage which is common in several cultures.
-The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - School staff should never attempt to intervene directly as a school or through a third party.
+It may also involve physical or sexual violence and abuse. - 16.2.
+Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
+Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - 16.3.
+A forced marriage is not the same as an arranged marriage which is common in several cultures.
+The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - 16.4.
+School staff should never attempt to intervene directly as a school or through a third party.
 Contact should be made with the contact centre or the Forced Marriage Unit 200 7008 0151.

-Honour-based Violence
+17. Honour-based Violence